What are the Abortion Laws

 First, Abortion is Legal in Virginia

-Pregnancy is divided into three trimesters, each lasting around 12 to 14 weeks.
+Pregnancy is divided into three trimesters, each lasting 13 to 14 weeks.
 In Virginia, abortion is legal up to 26 weeks and 6 days, just before the start of the third trimester.
-This means that by the time this limit is reached, the pregnancy is either in or near the third trimester, a stage when fetal development is significantly advanced.
-After this point, abortion is only permitted in cases of severe fetal abnormalities or threats to the mother’s health.
+At 23 weeks, the baby is considered viable, meaning that if the baby were born at this

 What About the Abortion Pill?

-The abortion pill, also known as medication abortion, is a non-surgical method used to terminate a pregnancy.
-It involves two medications: the first medication blocks the hormone progesterone which is needed for the fetus to live, and the second medication causes the uterus to contract and expel the fetus This method is typically used during the early stages of pregnancy, up to 10 weeks gestation.
+The abortion pill, also known as medication or chemical abortion, is a non-surgical method used to terminate a pregnancy.
+It involves two medications: the first medication blocks the hormone progesterone which is needed for the fetus to live, and the second medication causes the uterus to contract and expel the fetus and the contents of the

 Getting Parental Permission